Skip to Main Content

 Try this

-Built into Microsoft 365 apps like Word and PowerPoint, Copilot supports outlining, summarising, rephrasing, and editing.
-It’s useful when drafting or reviewing writing — but it doesn’t understand academic standards, so use your own judgement.
+Copilot is built into Microsoft 365 apps like Word and PowerPoint.
+It supports outlining, summarising, rephrasing, and editing, making it useful when drafting or reviewing writing.
+However, it doesn't fully understand academic standards, so you’ll need to rely on your own judgment.

 Strengths